geeeedev/Freeze-Or-Spoil/ReadMe.md

 1. Material Table with Color Theme
    - tried initially the build-in method but it didn't work
    - want to try again with my own makeStyles hook
-1. Add Twilio alert messaging for item purchase reminder
+1. Add Twilio alert messaging for item re-purchase reminder

 Here are screenshots for this app: